KaTeX/KaTeX/README.md

 ![katex.min.js size](https://img.badgesize.io/https://unpkg.com/katex/dist/katex.min.js?compression=gzip)
 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/KaTeX/KaTeX)

-KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web.
+KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web!

  * **Fast:** KaTeX renders its math synchronously and doesn't need to reflow the page.
 See how it compares to a competitor in [this speed test](http://www.intmath.com/cg5/katex-mathjax-comparison.php).
  * **Print quality:** KaTeX's layout is based on Donald Knuth's TeX, the gold standard for math typesetting.